MahediBuilds/ADA-Lab/README.md

 # ADA-Lab

-A curated collection of programs focused on Advanced Design and Algorithms (ADA).
-This repository is developed as part of academic coursework and includes algorithmic problem solutions and performance evaluation.
+A Collection of programs based on the subject Analysis and Design of Algorithms done during the Lab hours

 ## Table of Contents